 Bruce, you think they care what you think?
 They don’t give a shit about what you think.

 And he is right.
 I know that those who tear into my life aren’t interested in anything I have to say.
-They have read a handful of posts, maybe even 25 or 30, and they are now ready to render judgment, and render they do.
-It’s happened uncounted times over the years, and it will happen in future.
+They have read a handful of posts, maybe even twenty-five or thirty, and they are now ready to render judgment, and render they do.
+It’s happened countless times over the years, and it will happen in future.
 Evangelicals can’t help themselves, so I let them have one opportunity to say whatever is on their mind.
 One comment, that’s it.
+Then it is time for them to move on.